Pengcheng02/Practical-skills/README.md

 # Practical-skills
-Instruction for some basic skills
+Instruction for some basic skills and the learning process.